 It probably isn't that surprising to see John Conrad speechless.
-The generally quiet and consistent crokinole player has been one of the best for many years, but on Saturday, June 2nd anyone who is in his position would have been at a loss for words.
+The generally quiet and consistent crokinole player has been one of the best for many years, but on Saturday, June 2nd anyone who in his position would have been at a loss for words.

 The World Championship began early Saturday morning.
 As always the large Ontario contingent was well represented, but this time joined by groups from PEI, Quebec, Kentucky, New York, Ohio, Tennessee, Michigan, Texas and Vermont.
 Once again the game's greatest tournament had attracted crokinole enthusiasts from around the globe.